 Now more than ever, it’s important to try and work through differences.
 SCR is here for you, and so are your fellow Realtor® mediators.
 The following volunteers are currently offering FREE socially-distanced video conference mediation as an alternative dispute resolution.

-SCR sends a special thank you to these Realtor® members who are using their own equipment and time to offer this FREE assistance during these difficult times.
+SCR sends a special thank you to these Realtor® members who are using their own equipment and time to offer this FREE assistance.

 Click here to view the list.